rude64/Splunk_TA_fit/README.md

 Now restart Splunk and you should start receiving data within a few minutes!

+### Index Location and User Roles
+This TA will create a standard index called __fit__ inside your indexer(s).
+The permissions to view this index by default have already been added to the __fit_analyst__ role created during the installation process.
+You will need to assign this role to any user account that would need access to your fitbit data.
+By design, this role will not have access to perform the TA setup operations inside of __Manage Apps__, and only the Admin will have this capability.

 ---

 *Fitbit is a registered trademark and service mark of Fitbit, Inc. Splunk Technology Add-on for Fitbit is designed for use with the Fitbit platform.
 This product is not put out by Fitbit, and Fitbit does not service or warrant the functionality of this product.* ![Fitbit Icon](/../master/static/FitbitLogo.png?raw=true "Fitbit Icon")